Stand out in your job search with an interactive Tableau CV

 Viz by Tristan Guillevin

 You’ll almost certainly want to link to your LinkedIn profile, and depending on the type of jobs you’re applying for, you may want to link to your other social media profiles too.
-Showcase your best visualizations by embedding a portfolio of your work.
-This is a great way to give the viewer a sense of your personality, passions, and talents.
-Check out Tristan Guillevin’s demo for a tutorial on how to embed your Tableau vizzes into your resume.
+Showcase your best visualisations by embedding a portfolio of your work.
+This is a great way to give the viewer a sense of your personality, passions and talents.
+Take a look at Tristan Guillevin’s demo for a tutorial on how to embed your Tableau vizzes into your CV.

 Viz by Alisha Dhillon

-Reading through hundreds of CVs gets tiring after a while, so imagine coming across a resume like the one below.
-Imagine the impact of seeing an interactive resume, in a sea of PDFs.
+Reading through hundreds of CVs gets tiring after a while, so imagine coming across a CV like the one below.
+Imagine the impact of seeing an interactive CV among a pile of PDFs.
 You can use your creativity to bring your personality to recruiters.
-Your resume is a unique opportunity to show your creative flair, so think carefully about how you can use it to best present your personality, skills, and experience.
-Consider what your color palette, pictures and even font style could say about you (we’re looking at you comic sans).
+Your CV is a unique opportunity to show your creative flair, so think carefully about how you can use it to best present your personality, skills and experience.
+Consider what your colour palette, pictures and even font style could say about you (we’re looking at you comic sans).

 Viz by Tich Mabiza

 The Community is here to help